aplteam/Tester2/README.md

   * Number of test cases executed
   * Number of test cases that crashed
   * Number of test cases that failed
-  * Number of test cases that were inactive
+  * Number of inactive test cases
   * Number of test cases that were not applicable
   * Number of test cases that are designed to run on different platforms
 * Whether  a function  `Cleanup` was found and executed